hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/449_mother_worship.md

 This idea must have a new name.
 It is called Mother, because in a literal sense it began long ago with a feminine writer elevated to a goddess.
-Then came Sânkhya, and with it all energy is female.
+Then came Sānkhya, and with it all energy is female.
 The magnet is still, the iron filings are active.

 The highest of all feminine types in India is mother, higher than wife.